ilent2/ot-cpp-fdtd/README.md

 The other layers can be provided in almost any order, as long as all the required features for a layer have been provided by previous layers.
-In the above example, the parameters are
+In the above example, the parameters would be something like the following (note, variables may need additional `static`, `extern` or `constexpr` qualifiers depending on context, see examples for more details):

   * `Timing` a class specifying how time should evolve through the simulation.
 For example, for linear time steps you could